• 65

 A Leibnizian Logic of Possible Laws

-The so-called Principle of Plenitude was ascribed to Leibniz by A. O. Lovejoy in The Great Chain of Being: A Study of the History of an Idea.
-Its temporal version states that what holds always, holds necessarily.
+The so-called Principle of Plenitude was ascribed to Leibniz by A. O. Lovejoy in The Great Chain of Being: A Study of the History of an Idea (1936).
+Its temporal version states that what holds always, holds necessarily (or that no genuine possibility can remain unfulfilled).
 This temporal formulation is the subject of the current paper.
 Lovejoy’s idea was criticised by Hintikka.
-The latter supported his criticisms by referring to specific Leibnizian notions of absolute and hypothetical necessities interpreted in a possible-worlds semantics.
-In the paper, Hi…Read more
+The latter supported his criticisms by referring to specific Leibnizian notions of absolute and hypothetical necessiti…Read more

 We present the propositional logic LEC for the two epistemic modalities of current and stable knowledge used by an agent who system-atically enriches his language.
 A change in the linguistic resources of an agent as a result of certain cognitive processes is something that commonly happens.
 Our system is based on the logic LC intended to formalize the idea that the occurrence of changes induces the passage of time.
 Here, the primitive operator C read as: it changes that, defines the temporal suc…Read more